TAILOR-UoB/new_ways_of_publishing/booksource/examples/dynamic-content.md

 Figures generated with plotting libraries can also be rendered and shown as static images (e.g. matplotlib, pyplot, bokeh).
-The following is an example with the previous temperatures rendered with Matplotlib.
+The following is an example with the previous temperatures rendered with `Matplotlib``.

 ```{code-cell} ipython3
 import matplotlib.pyplot as plt